 Your particular parenting style has probably received its fair share of scrutiny, but just think about how intense the magnifying glass can be on the stereotypes of parenthood created by films.
 In a way, the '90s were a simpler time on the parenting front.
 People weren't really all that worried about if their kids ate organic or not and social networking sites hadn't taken over yet.
 So check out these things movies from the '90s totally got wrong about raising kids.

-1. Forgetting Your Child Isn't Funny
+1 Forgetting Your Child Isn't Funny

 Home Alone, when you forget your child while you and the rest of your family are going on an international flight, it's an opportunity for humorous hijinks.
 In real life, I'm pretty sure the Department of Child Services would be called and criminals wouldn't be easily stumped by a minor.
 2 Violating Custody Agreements Is A Big Deal

-In the classic film, Mrs. Doubtfire, the lovable Robin Williams finds a way to skirt around the judge's ruling that granted his wife full custody of their children.
+Mrs. Doubtfire, the lovable Robin Williams finds a way to skirt around the judge's ruling that granted his wife full custody of their children.
 Dressing up as Mrs. Doubtfire, he gains free access to his former home and family under the guise of being their nanny.
 I'm pretty sure the courts wouldn't take too kindly to this ruse in real life and the kids would probably need therapy after such a confusing and deceitful ordeal.
 3 Labs Aren't Suitable Vacation Spots

 Who wouldn't want to have an eccentric, fun millionaire as a grandfather?
 The grandchildren of John Hammond probably thought they were in for the adventure of a lifetime when he invited them to the lab-meets-experiment better known as

 Don't Tell Mom The Babysitter's Dead, this is premise isn't at all weird, yet I'm fairly confident you'd be questioned as a parent if your kids stuffed a dead body in a trunk and stole a car while you were overseas living it up.
 5 Verifying Your Photographer's Credentials

-In A Baby's Day Out, a wealthy family is so super focused on getting their baby's portrait taken for the newspaper that they fail to notice the photographers are actually kidnappers.
+A Baby's Day Out, a wealthy family is so super focused on getting their baby's portrait taken for the newspaper that they fail to notice the photographers are actually kidnappers.
 Only in films is it hilarious for an infant to crawl through traffic, explore a construction site, and wander out a window.
 Lesson learned?
 Don't entrust your children to anyone you haven't vetted yet.
 6 Don't Split The Difference With Your Kids

 You know how it's normal to get divorced and then you and your ex split up your twins and take one each?
 And remember how it's believable that you wouldn't notice you got a

 Jurassic Park, perhaps Honey, I Shrunk The Kids will really drive the point home that you should really keep kids out of scientifically risky areas.
 Also, try not to let your excitement over your experiment working overshadow your concern for your child's safety.
 8 Don't Ignore Your Kid's Concerns